 Roy S. Askins

-The March issue of The Lutheran Witness explores the themes of fasting and temptation.
+The August issue of The Lutheran Witness takes up the topic of “Heresies: Ancient and Modern.”

 This issue will give you a preview of some interesting resolutions, nominations and information for the convention.